-I want to discuss an interaction I had at the gym; it kind of goes along with Jennifer’s post from yesterday.
+I want to discuss an interaction I had at the gym.
 My question is this: is goodness the motivation of my words or do I follow the leading of the Spirit before I speak?

 I believe our world would be so quiet if all the words that weren’t inspired by the Spirit were just removed from the air.
 This is a sobering thought indeed – indicting actually.